practicalli/clojure/concepts/rationale.md

   At the time Clojure was created there were no LISP based languages that ran on a widely adopted platform, that also made concurrency easier for the developer to manage.

   Developers and the companies that hire them are comfortable with the performance, security and stability of the Java Virtual Machine.

   While Java developers may envy the succinctness, flexibility and productivity of dynamic languages, they have concerns about running on customer-approved infrastructure, access to their existing code base and libraries, and performance.
 In addition, they face ongoing problems dealing with concurrency using native threads and locking.
 Clojure is an effort in pragmatic dynamic language design in this context.
 It endeavors to be a general-purpose language suitable in those areas where Java is suitable.
-It reflects the reality that, for the concurrent programming future, pervasive, unmoderated mutation simply has to go.
+It reflects the reality that, for the concurrent programming future, pervasive, uncontrolled mutation simply has to go.

   Clojure meets its goals by: embracing an industry-standard, open platform - the JVM; modernizing a venerable language - Lisp; fostering functional programming with immutable persistent data structures; and providing built-in concurrency support via software transactional memory and asynchronous agents.
 The result is robust, practical, and fast.